 First Aid treatment reports must be completed by the first aider whenever first aid treatment is provided.
-These logbooks should be located within the First Aid kit.

 When full, this logbook is to be returned to the Occupational Health & Safety Manger.
 Mawland Hotel Management is committed to the provision of a safe and healthy working environment for its staff and visitors